hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

         - Nodes are added to the objects
         - Object manually corrected by user to merge shapes
         - Colour resolution (number of bits) reduced by user

+- converted to raster/bitmap images before displayed on screen/monitor
+    - why?
+        - Vector images are stored as co-ordinates
+            - geometric descriptions of shapes and colours
+        - Digital monitors cannot display co-ordinate-based graphics
+        - Because all digital monitors are pixel-based
+        - Graphics card converts the co-ordinates into pixels before sending to digital monitor
+        - Uses an ADC-type action
+        - Resizes the image to suit the monitor.

 ### Comparisons